 CERTIFICATION PURSUANT TO 18 U.S.C.
-SECTION 1350 AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+SECTION 1350, AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the accompanying Annual Report of VirnetX Holding Corporation or the Company, on Form 10-K for the year ended December 31, 2009 or the Report, I, William E. Sliney, Chief Financial Officer of the Company, hereby certify pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 that:
+In connection with the Amendment No. 1 to the Annual Report of VirnetX Holding Corporation (the "Company") on Form 10-K/A for the fiscal year ended December 31, 2009 as filed with the Securities and Exchange Commission on January 31, 2011 (the "Report"), I, Kendall Larsen, President and Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that, to my knowledge:

-(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and
+- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.